Vali0004/dawn/README.md

 # Dawn
- A subset of dirty_patch, what Ovr was originally based on.
+    * A subset of dirty_patch, what Ovr was originally based on.
- Previous name: super_patchset
+    * The previous name was super_patchset